 NWB Bank's primary business is providing loans and advances to Dutch public sector institutions.
 NWB Bank's borrowers are mainly public authorities and institutions to which funds are lent under the guarantee of public authorities.
 In addition, NWB Bank holds an interest-bearing securities portfolio comprising mainly RMBS notes that are guaranteed under the National Mortgage Guarantee scheme and bonds issued or guaranteed by public sector institutions.
 A relatively small proportion of loans is provided to Dutch utility companies.
 Credit exposure on loans and advances to public authorities is extremely low as the majority of the loans and the securities portfolio consist of receivables from or guaranteed by public authorities with a zero per cent. risk weighting from DNB making it 'solvency-free'.
 NWB Bank has never suffered a loan loss.
 NWB Bank also lends in limited amounts to governments in other Western European countries applying the same quality standards as for domestic lending.
-At 31 December 2014, lending outside of the Netherlands represented less than 1% of NWB Bank's total public sector loans and receivables.
 NWB Bank's Articles of Association prohibit all lending to privately owned entities, except that, since the amendments to the Articles of Association on 29 April 2013, NWB Bank is permitted to extend long-term financing in a PPP model.
-Any loans to be extended under this PPP model will carry a higher weighted credit risk.
-No such loans were extended in 2014 and 2013.
+Loans to be extended under this PPP model carry a higher weighted credit risk.
+The first export credit guaranteed loans and (secondary) PPP transactions were extended in 2015.
 Any PPP portfolio would be restricted to a volume that will only have a limited effect on NWB Bank's exposure to risk-weighted assets.

-10 These comparisons with the Issuer's competitors are mainly based on an analysis of (i) figures provided by the Centraal Bureau voor Statistiek, (ii) figures provided by Stichting Waarborgfonds Sociale Woningbouw ('WSW') and Stichting Waarborgfonds voor de Zorgsector ('WfZ') respectively, and (iii) publications, such as annual reports, of the Issuer's main competitors like BNG.
+9 These comparisons with the Issuer's competitors are mainly based on an analysis of (i) figures provided by the Centraal Bureau voor Statistiek, (ii) figures provided by Stichting Waarborgfonds Sociale Woningbouw ('WSW') and Stichting Waarborgfonds voor de Zorgsector ('WfZ') respectively, and (iii) publications, such as annual reports, of the Issuer's main competitors like BNG.

-11 The Issuer's market shares are mainly based on an analysis of figures provided by the Centraal Bureau voor Statistiek, WSW and WfZ.
+10 The Issuer's market shares are mainly based on an analysis of figures provided by the Centraal Bureau voor Statistiek, WSW and WfZ.